vdarkobar/scripts/misc/matrix-how-to.md

 - Websockets Support: **ON**

 **SSL tab:**
-- SSL Certificate: Request a new Let's Encrypt certificate (or "None" if using tunnel-only with Full mode)
+- SSL Certificate: Request a new Let's Encrypt certificate using DNS challenge (Cloudflare provider)
 - Force SSL: ON

 **Advanced tab** — paste this entire block: